octokit/auth-oauth-user.js/README.md

 1. `scopes` is only present for OAuth Apps
 2. `refreshToken`, `expiresAt`, `refreshTokenExpiresAt` are only present for GitHub Apps, and only if token expiration is enabled
+3. `onTokenCreated` is only present for OAuth Apps and GitHub Apps

 ### OAuth APP authentication token